conda/conda-build/docs/source/concepts/generating-index.rst

 will be picked up and will have hotfixes applied to them where appropriate.

-Anaconda applies hotfixes by providing a python file to ``conda index`` that has logic on how to alter metadata.
+Anaconda applies hotfixes by providing a python file to ``conda index`` that has Anaconda applies hotfixes by providing a python file to ``conda index`` that has logic on how to alter metadata.
 Anaconda's repository of hotfixes is at https://github.com/AnacondaRecipes/repodata-hotfixes